JulianKarlBauer/fiberspot/README.md

 ```
 --------------------------------------------------

-## Local Fiber Volume Content
+## Local Fiber Volume fraction

 The algorithm described here is very simple.
 Applicability is not proven and potential problems are discussed below.

 ### Motivation
-Local fiber volume content is the fiber orientation information of zeroth order.
+Local fiber volume fraction is the fiber orientation information of zeroth order.
-Spatial variance of fiber volume content is an inherent property of inhomogeneous
+Spatial variance of fiber volume fraction is an inherent property of inhomogeneous
 materials.
 Accurate determination of local mechanical properties by e.g. homogenization schemes
-requires knowledge on the local fiber volume content.
+requires knowledge on the local fiber volume fraction.

-Local fiber volume content can be determined by analyzing reflection and
+Local fiber volume fraction can be determined by analyzing reflection and
 distraction of radiation as e.g. x-rays.

 Optical measurements, i.e. images taken with conventional cameras, are